waxx567/Dell/62203768/cs50ai/6Language/6NOTES.md

 So we'll go ahead and go into our Markov directory, `run this generator` with the works of William Shakespeare as input.
 And what we're going to get, are five new sentences, where these sentences are not necessarily sentences from the original input text itself, but just that follow the same statistical patterns.
 It's predicting what word is likely to come next, based on the input data that we've seen and the types of words that tend to appear in sequence there, too.
 And so we're able to generate these sentences.

+`As discussed in previous lectures, Markov models consist of nodes, the value of each of which has a probability distribution based on a finite number of previous nodes.
+Markov models can be used to generate text.
+To do so, we train the model on a text, and then establish probabilities for every n-th token in an n-gram based on the n words preceding it.
+For example, using trigrams, after the Markov model has two words, it can choose a third one from a probability distribution based on the first two.
+Then, it can choose a fourth word from a probability distribution based on the second and third words.
+To see an implementation of such a model using nltk, refer to generator.py in the source code, where our model learns to generate Shakespeare-sounding sentences.
+Eventually, using Markov models, we are able to generate text that is often grammatical and sounding superficially similar to human language output.
+However, these sentences lack actual meaning and purpose.`

 Of course, so far, there's no guarantee that any of the sentences that are generated actually mean anything or make any sense.
 They just happen to follow the statistical patterns that our computer is already aware of.
 So we'll return to this issue of how to generate text in perhaps a more accurate or more meaningful way a little bit later.

 So, let's now turn our attention to a slightly different problem, and that's the problem of text classification.
-#### Text classification
-is the problem where we have some text, and we want to put that text into some kind of category.
+Text classification is the problem where we have some text, and we want to put that text into some kind of category.
 We want to apply some sort of label to that text.
 And this kind of problem shows up in a wide variety of places.
 `19:26`

 A common place might be your email inbox, for example.
 You get an email and you want your computer to be able to identify whether the email belongs in your inbox, or whether it should be filtered out into spam.
 So we need to classify the text.
 Is it a good email or is it spam?
 Another common use case is `sentiment analysis`.
 We might want to know whether the sentiment of some text is positive or negative.
 And so how might we do that?